 Odyssey Begins with a Click

-Google is teaming up with Ubisoft to testing out this feature that will have gamers using their internet connection to stream through their dashboard.
-This, in turn, will use less stress of your computer and more of your high-speed connection like what GeForce Now offered to PC and Mac users.
+Google is teaming up with Ubisoft to test out this feature that will have gamers using their internet connection to stream through their dashboard.
+This, in turn, will use less stress on your computer and more of your high-speed connection like what GeForce Now offered to PC and Mac users.

 Is this the future of gaming though?
 I am on the fence with this since I have tried out this feature with PS Now and there were some hiccups especially when it came to pausing a streamed game.
 It is safe to say that downloads have a bigger advantage hence why PS Now features a download option like Xbox Game Pass, but for people that do not have a High-End PC, this opens more gamers to be involved with the so-called “master race”.
 Either way please share your thoughts on the service and definitely sign up by clicking here, because space is limited. – Beast Out –